COVID-19 Antibody Testing

 How accurate is the COVID-19 antibody test?

-A positive test means that the donor was very likely infected with the COVID-19 virus.
+A positive test means that the donor was very likely infected with the COVID-19 virus or received the COVID-19 vaccine and is now building antibodies.
 A negative test result indicates that the donor does not have detectable antibodies in their blood at the time of donation, but that does not mean they have not previously been infected with COVID-19.

 Can I opt out of this testing?